pieroproietti/penguins-eggs/scripts/README.md

 ```
 I see in manifest, they use objects inside object with a field: id, can be a solution?
 I don't know.

-It's very interesting for me to use jq or yt, expecially thinking I can build an approch starting from manifest.yaml, but at the moment not capable to go too inside.
+It's very interesting for me to use jq or yt, especially thinking I can build an approch starting from manifest.yaml, but at the moment not capable to go too inside.

 But if you will continue in same way, I will jump on again.